nataliatesarova/python_project3/README.md

 ![Data validation failed](readme-docs/images/.png)
 ![No matching data found](readme-docs/images/.png)

-The messages provide clarity and reduce uncertainty for the user.

 The application was tested on Google Chrome, Safari, Firefox and Microsoft Edge browsers without issues.

 ## Bugs
-Editing and deleting the last row
+An error was found with the editing and deleting of the last row of the sheet.
+The issue was caused by the use of range(1, len(data) - 1) in the for loop, which excluded the last row of the sheet.
+This problem was fixed by changing the range to range(1, len(data) + 1), which allowed the loop to iterate over all rows in the data list, including the last row.

 ## Heroku Deployment
 The Employee Management System has been designed to be deployed and utilized on Heroku.
 The terminal template was specifically created by Code Institute to be compatible with the Heroku platform.
 It may not function properly on a local terminal due to differences in positioning and other technical aspects, even if the program's functionality remains unchanged.
 Therefore, it is recommended to use the system exclusively on the Heroku platform.

 * Fork or clone the repository from [GitHub](https://github.com/nataliatesarova/python_project3)
 * Create a new Heroku app by logging in to the Heroku account and clicking the "New" button in the dashboard.
-* Give the Heroku app a unique name and select the preferred region.
 * In the "Deploy" tab of your Heroku app's dashboard, set the buildpacks to Python and NodeJS in that order.
 * Link the Heroku app to the repository by going to the "Deploy" tab and selecting the GitHub deployment method.
 Then search for and connect the repository to Heroku.
 * Click on the "Deploy" button to start the deployment process.